Frequently Asked Questions

 Q. It’s hard to take the stairs into the Library building and most of the parking is on the opposite side of the building from the current ramp.
 Why can’t the Library put in a ramp on the parking lot side of the building?

 A. During our 1995 expansion this idea was considered.
 The idea of adding a ramp to the front of the building was denied for financial and practical reasons.
 Since there is a significant grade change to get up to the entry level of the building, a ramp at this entrance would be long, have landings every thirty feet, allow two-way traffic and therefore be extremely costly.
 The distance to travel up the ramp would also put patrons out in the elements on a ramp for a long period of time.
 The cost to keep a long ramp structure free of ice and snow in throughout the winter would add significant ongoing expense.

 Q. Why doesn’t the Library staff reprimand people who talk on their cell phones?

 A. Cell phone usage is covered in our “Patron Behavior Policy,” which states, “Conversation, music, or other sounds that exceed an acceptable noise level, i.e., can be heard beyond a 6 foot radius, or is disturbing to other patrons or Library staff is prohibited.”
 In other words, any talking that is too loud, whether on a cell phone or to another person, is not allowed and needs to be addressed.
 If you encounter this problem in the future please inform the Library staff member at the Service Desk so that we can work directly with the patron involved.

 Q. Can we place holds on video games?

 A. Good news!
 CLPL cardholders may now place holds on videogames!
 You’ll also be able to renew them if no one else is waiting.
-Since this is still a growing collection, you’ll only be able to check out two games per CLPL card.
+You may check out five games per CLPL card.